lslzl3000/node-local-tunnel/README.md

     res : body,
     headers : res.headers

-This is works fine with Express, not test raw nodejs request yet.
-Please welcome to make changes to enable more custom data (.e.g multi-part) for this modules.
+This is works fine with Express, but not test raw nodejs request yet.
+Please welcome to make changes to enable more custom features (.e.g multi-part) for this module.